The current ice age

 are reduced to icy wastelands.

-Here's one of the areas that will benefit from being warmer:
+Here are some of the areas that will benefit from global warming:

 Most of the human population of the planet exists around the equatorial belt.

-Canada and Russia are largely uninhabited because their temperature is too
+Russia and Canada are largely uninhabited because their temperature is too

 The equatorial region of the planet is mostly water.
 Oceans